 VALENTINE’S DAY… Why Every Day Should Be.

-Since I started this blog a few years ago now, my wife Nicole has been the one to look them over before I upload them to correct my endless bad grammar and spelling.
+Since I started this blog some years ago now, normally my wife Nicole has been the one to look them over before I upload them to correct my endless bad grammar and spelling.
 I know, can you imagine a writer not being an English major?
 Luckily, I’ve never claimed to be.
 Needless to say, when I originally wrote this, I couldn’t have her edit this particular blog since I wanted it to be a bit of a surprise as an ode to her on Valentine’s Day…

 so excuse any of my writing errors.
 Hopefully, I’ve learned to improve my skills some over this past couple of years now and there will be quite fewer mistakes than when I first started my writing.